how2 – A simple way to browse stack overflow from the terminal

 transport.js file location.
 Use the below find command to figure it out.

 $ sudo find / -name transport.js /usr/local/lib/node_modules/how2/node_modules/devnull/transports/transport.js

 If you had found the file in then you have to make the below change to fix it.

 $ sudo vi /usr/local/lib/node_modules/how2/node_modules/devnull/transports/transport.js From: var EventEmitter = process.EventEmitter; To: var EventEmitter = require('events')

 If you would like to search about particular language related questions, use

 $ how2 -l shell "script to get uptime in multiple servers"

-This tool done it jobs as expected, it doesn’t has advanced options such as interactive search, topic based search, post new question, etc,.
+This tool has done its job as expected, it doesn’t have advanced options such as interactive search, topic based search, post new question, etc,.

 I would suggest you to use SoCLI utility, if you are looking more professional tool.
 If you are looking for basic Stack Overflow search then you can stick with this how2 tool.